 Appropriate Vaccine Usage

-This indicates the percent of residents who received the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This datapoint measures the percent of long-term residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-In Park Ridge Care Center, 13.94% Percentage of Patients
+In Park Ridge Care Center, 9.41% of Patients

 Ability to Keep Residents Mobile